pjferg/R_perf_mgmt/Preparation/Preparation.md

 For most applications, you will work with RStudio in the following manner.
 You will write and run your code from a script in the source editor.
-Output from your code is repoted in the console.
+Output from your code is reported in the console.
 If you created an object with your code (e.g., data frame/tibble, function, etc), you can interact with this object in the environment pane.
 For instance, you can open and inspect your data from here.
 Finally, you can view your